 Table 1.
-On-Site Data Collection 6 Table 2.
-Description of Key Variables 7 Table 3.
-Model Outputs for 15-Minute Periods with On-Road Speed Data Table 4.
-Model Outputs for 15-Minute Periods during Daylight Conditions and More than One Bicyclist 15
+On-Site Data Collection 6

+Table 2.
+Description of Key Variables 7

+Table 3.
+Model Outputs for 15-min Periods with On-Road Speed Data 14

+Table 4.
+Model Outputs for 15-min Periods during Daylight Conditions and More Than One

+Bicyclist on 40.3 km/hr (25 mph) Roadways 14